- docs

 # Linux/MacOS

-sudo mkdir /opt/flowforge-device
+sudo mkdir /opt/flowfuse-device

-sudo chown -R $USER /opt/flowforge-device
+sudo chown -R $USER /opt/flowfuse-device

-mkdir c:\opt\flowforge-device
+mkdir c:\opt\flowfuse-device

 # Listen Port